nikitavoloboev/data/productivity/flow/Rules.md

 ## Rules
 - If the idea is not private or something really small
 	- share it in the wiki (or hopefully soon in crafting ideas)

+## Capitalising things
+- Main dashed points
+	- sub dash points (like this one) don't have to be capitalised
+- Headings
+- GitHub descriptions
+- All GitHub issues and PRs
+- Nodes in my mind
+- Alfred workflows
+- Normal other sentences

+## Ship app
+- Prioritise repos in the sidebar

+## Stack Overflow CV
+- Only add repositories that are meaningful to the list
+- Keep the PDF CV up to date

+## Reading books
+- Make notes as you read books
+- Review each book you read on Goodreads and add it to an appropriate category